 If you want to taste the famous sweets of Syros, explore the island where they are made and start your daily conversation in Greek with one of the shop owners or loukoumatzídes then a Greek Language and Culture course at Omilo is exactly what you need!

 So get ready to boost your Greek in Syros and relish loukoumia and halvadopites!
 And do not forget, this is a great present to offer your friends and family who love sweets.
+Click on the photo below to watch the video

 In the mood to learn more about Greece, with interesting texts in Greek and English + Audio,